-“Curating Ethnicity: Representing Digital Citizenship through Global Cuisines” (Complete title TBD).
+“Curated Authenticity: Food Cultures and Digital Spaces.”
 Plenary session.
-Writing and presenting with Julie Thompson Klein, Ph.D.
+Presented with Julie Thompson Klein, Ph.D.
 (Wayne State University) and Andy Engel, Ph.D.
 (University of Michigan).
 Conference on Citizenship Studies.
 Detroit, Michigan.
-Scheduled for March 2019.
+March 2019.

 Kim Lacey, Ph.D.

 ENGL 080: Writing Skills (9 sections)

 Practice in the generation of short essays and in the recognition and elimination of errors in style, usage and sentence structure.
 Attention given to individual needs.